cp3402-students/project-team7/README.md

 ## Documentation
 ### Deployment
 Describes development and deloyment workflow in detail to allow new users to successfully develop a theme.
 These development features include being able to update locally, then test and deploy to staging and live sites.
-Furthermore, this documentation outlines project management, version control, testing and automation (excluding passwords).
+Furthermore, this documentation outlines project management, version control, testing and automation.
 [Deployment Documentation](Deployment.md)

 ### Theme